VictoriaCook/readme-generator/README.md

 ## Video walkthrough

-The URL for the deployed page is here: https://victoriacook.github.io/weather-forecast
+A video demonstrating this app's functionality is here: TBC

 ---